lia-simeone/meetup-notes/interviewing_female_tech_exec.md

 _I'm attending a coding bootcamp and they recommend put your picture up on GitHub etc. Should I make another GitHub where it doesn't have my female name and photo?_ No, please don't do that.
 If a company rejected you based on your gender, you don't want to work for them anyway.

 _Do you have any tips for breaking unconscious bias in an onsite interview?
 Also, can you explain why you hate white boarding?_ They only evaluate coding skill through the take home.
-They do an in person pairing test but it evaluates communication and not coding skill. _Follow up: what about systems engineering?_ Lisa has only don't those sorts of interviews in person.
+They do an in person pairing test but it evaluates communication and not coding skill. _Follow up: what about systems engineering?_ Lisa has only done those sorts of interviews in person.

 _Would you recommend the coffee tip for lower level person?_ Yes, especially at smaller companies where you might be the most senior person.
 She does not pester.
 She sends one email.
 She starts with one informal coffee meeting where she comes prepared with a few questions.
 Then you can feel it out for whether they want to meet again.